nostr-wine/filter-relay/README.md

 ### Public Relays Read Filter List

-These are the relays that we are currently aggregating events from in real time.
+These are the relays that we are currently aggregating events from in real time:

 - wss://relay.damus.io
 - wss://nos.lol